 I'm a teacher, musician, actor, and Bond fan from Burton upon Trent.
 My Bond fandom started as a child after playing the legendary Goldeneye N64, and I've been an avid collector of 007 memorabilia ever since.

 I'm a regular at Comic Cons and other Bond events where I enjoy meeting fellow fans from all over the world.
 I'm delighted to be VIP Manager for FBFO, where I butter-up James Bond actors, actresses, and crew to attend our very special For Bond Fans Only events.

 I remember the day vividly — my first experience of a James Bond film.

-Moonraker was on the telly one Christmas during the 1990s.
-I had only tuned in about halfway through, but having just seen a man fight a huge steel-teethed assassin on a cable car high above Rio, I was hooked.
+Moonraker was on the telly one Christmas during the '90s.
+I had only tuned halfway through, but having just seen a man fight a huge steel-teethed assassin on a cable car high above Rio, I was hooked.

 As a child whose head was always in the clouds (and still is as an adult), James Bond instantly connected with me and sparked imagination in me I didn't know I had.

-As a filmmaker, (again inspired by Bond, and yes — I am waiting for my phone call from Babs to direct the next one), I snapped up the opportunity to film For Bond Fans Only events and create films for this site.
+As a filmmaker, (again inspired by Bond, and yes — I am waiting for my phone call from Babs to direct the next one), I snapped up the opportunity to film For Bond Fans Only.

 Kirsty Atkinson, Photographer

 I'm For Bond Fans Only's photographer because my husband (Ben, For Bond Fans Only's Filmmaker) is a Bond nut.